Guidance on finding work, claiming benefits and advice about pensions if you’re made redundant.

 Your CV is important as it is often your first opportunity to make a good impression on an employer.

 Follow our Twitter feed @JCPJobsPlusMore to learn more about national employment opportunities and careers information.

 Follow your local jobcentre on Twitter.
 You’ll get to see lots of local vacancies and find out about local events to help you back to work.

 Other places to look for jobs

 - visit company websites or visit them in person – many employers don’t advertise their vacancies but have a vacancies section on their website where you may be able to apply online

-- visit the Daily Jobseeker for advice on looking for work, applying for jobs and about different types of jobs that are available
+- visit Job help for advice on looking for work, applying for jobs and about different types of jobs that are available

 - read newspapers and trade journals – find out what day your local newspaper advertises jobs